Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/readme.md

 * [Navigate map view and identify features with keyboard](Maui.Samples/Samples/Accessibility/NavigateMapViewAndIdentifyFeaturesWithKeyboard) - Perform all map navigation operations using only the keyboard.
 * [Update basemap for contrast accessibility](Maui.Samples/Samples/Accessibility/UpdateBasemapForContrastAccessibility) - Display a map view that updates between authored light, dark, and high-contrast basemaps.
+* [Update labels and symbols to scale for visual accessibility](Maui.Samples/Samples/Accessibility/UpdateLabelsAndSymbolsToScaleForVisualAccessibility) - Scale feature labels and symbols according to the system text-size setting.

 ## Analysis